Jason Isbell & the 400 Unit Turntable Giveaway!

-And we’ve got a brand new event to let you know about.
-On Sunday July 16th, we are extremely excited to welcome Garbage to our store to sing copies of their new book This Is the Noise That Keeps Me Awake!
-We are pre-selling the book now, and those pre-buying it will receive a wristband for guaranteed entry to the event.
+And coming up on Sunday July 16th, we are extremely excited to welcome Garbage to our store to sign copies of their new book This Is the Noise That Keeps Me Awake!
+The book is now in stock, so if you pre-purchased it, please feel free to come down any time to pick up your copy, or you can buy a copy now and receive a wristband for guaranteed entry to the event.
 Supplies are limited, so get yours now!
 Read all the details of the event HERE.
-Also please note that on our redesigned website we’ve now got a 360 degree tour of the store thanks to Google.
-Check it out on your computer or mobile device on our homepage: www.twistandshout.com.
+Please note that on our website we’ve got a lovely 360 degree tour of the store thanks to Google.
+Check it out on your computer or mobile device on our homepage: twistandshout.com.
 And it’s always worth a visit to our Facebook page HERE, where there are all kinds of giveaways and tons more up-to-the-minute information.
 Check back regularly, or follow us on Twitter or Instagram to keep on top of things!

 Also be sure to check out our latest I’d Love to Turn You On reviews.
-In the CD version, Jonathan Eagle schools us on the thrash-metal classic Rust In Peace by Megadeth.
+In the CD version, Patrick reviews the album Made in Dakar by the seminal Senegalese group Orchestra Baobab.
 It’s available to peruse on the regular display endcap in the center of the store near the C and D section of the Rock CDs, or you can read it on our Spork blog HERE.
-In the DVD version, I’d Love to Turn You On – At the Movies, Edward takes a look at Jane Campion’s debut feature film Sweetie.
+In the DVD version, I’d Love to Turn You On – At the Movies, it’s Patrick again reviewing the sublime Japanese family drama An Autumn Afternoon.
 As always, the review is available to read in the DVD room, or on our Spork blog HERE.